abethcrane/fibonacci-sequins/_posts/2016-09-12-vanessa-villa.md

 {% responsive_image path: "images/posts/2016/09/IMG_9053-683x1024.jpg" %}

-If your field punches you in the stomach (which it will…last minute assignments are the worst) , punch back and do it the way your gut tells you to - if that’s by eating gummy bears at a hackathon, cool!
+If your field punches you in the stomach (which it will...last minute assignments are the worst) , punch back and do it the way your gut tells you to - if that’s by eating gummy bears at a hackathon, cool!
 If it's by wearing a cowgirl hat while you code, that’s cool too!

 Get an internship, shadow a professional, explore all of the field and find out what interests you and what you are passionate about.
 I think it's very important to try and figure out what you like and don't like about the field early on.
 Have confidence in yourself and your abilities...you may surprise yourself.